Dodgers vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Charlie Morton (5-3) will take the mound for the Braves, his ninth start of the season.
+- The Braves will send Spencer Strider (4-1) to the mound for his 10th start this season.

+- In nine starts this season, he's earned a quality start in four of them.

-- Morton has pitched five or more innings in eight straight games and will look to extend that streak.
+- Strider has pitched five or more innings in nine straight games and will look to extend that streak.

 |Opponent